ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ==============================

-The :ref:`preprocessor functions <preprocessor_functions>` and many of the diagnostics in ESMValTool make use of the :ref:`Iris <iris:iris_docs>` library to work with the data.
+The :ref:`preprocessor functions <preprocessor_functions>` and many of the :ref:`Python diagnostics in ESMValTool <esmvaltool:recipes>` make use of the :ref:`Iris <iris:iris_docs>` library to work with the data.
 In Iris, data can be either :ref:`real or lazy <iris:real_and_lazy_data>`.
 Lazy data is represented by `dask arrays <https://docs.dask.org/en/stable/array.html>`_.
 Dask arrays consist of many small
 `numpy arrays <https://numpy.org/doc/stable/user/absolute_beginners.html#what-is-an-array>`_
 (called chunks) and if possible, computations are run on those small arrays in parallel.
 In order to figure out what needs to be computed when, Dask makes use of a '`scheduler <https://docs.dask.org/en/stable/scheduling.html>`_'.
-The default scheduler in Dask is rather basic, so it can only run on a single computer and it may not always find the optimal task scheduling solution, resulting in excessive memory use when using e.g. the :func:`esmvalcore.preprocessor.multi_model_statistics`.
+The default scheduler in Dask is rather basic, so it can only run on a single computer and it may not always find the optimal task scheduling solution, resulting in excessive memory use when using e.g. the :func:`esmvalcore.preprocessor.multi_model_statistics` preprocessor function.
 Therefore it is recommended that you take a moment to configure the `Dask distributed <https://distributed.dask.org>`_ scheduler.
 A Dask scheduler and the 'workers' running the actual computations, are together called a Dask 'cluster'.

 In ESMValCore, the Dask cluster can configured by creating a file called ``~/.esmvaltool/dask.yml``, where ``~`` is short for your home directory.
 In this file, under the ``client`` keyword, the arguments to :obj:`distributed.Client` can be provided.
 Under the ``cluster`` keyword, the type of cluster (e.g.
 :obj:`distributed.LocalCluster`), as well as any arguments required to start the cluster can be provided.

 Below are some example configurations: